-The scope of Forensic Histopathology is broad.
+The scope of forensic histopathology is broad.
 Any attempt to list all relevant methods, presentations, conditions and issues would be extensive but would inevitably be incomplete and would rapidly become out of date.

-The table below details the key areas of Forensic Histopathology.
-These are described in more detail in Appendix [...].
+The table below details the key areas of forensic histopathology.
+These are described in more detail in the appended syllabus.
 Each of these areas should be regarded as a context in which trainees should be able to demonstrate CiPs and GPCs.
 Trainees will need to become familiar with the relevant knowledge, skills and values/attitudes related to these areas.
 The patient should always be at the centre of knowledge, learning and care.

-Syllabus Overview for ICPT
+Syllabus overview for ICPT:

-- Deeper understanding of undergraduate medical pathology, pathological basis of disease and anatomy - Macroscopic and microscopic appearance of disease processes in organs, samples of tissues and cellular specimens, across all organ systems - The autopsy process - The role of the history and associated clinical information in interpreting pathological findings - Evolving ways of working: Digital Pathology and Molecular Pathology - Report production: quality aspects, writing, recording and working with IT systems - Laboratory organisation, accreditation and management - Generic skills relating to health and safety, legal and ethical frameworks, education and supporting research - General Principles of working in the Cellular Pathology smaller specialties
+- deeper understanding of undergraduate medical pathology, pathological basis of disease and anatomy - macroscopic and microscopic appearance of disease processes in organs, samples of tissues and cellular specimens, across all organ systems - the autopsy process - the role of the history and associated clinical information in interpreting pathological findings - evolving ways of working: digital pathology and molecular pathology - report production: quality aspects, writing, recording and working with IT systems - laboratory organisation, accreditation and management - generic skills relating to health and safety, legal and ethical frameworks, education and supporting research - general principles of working in the cellular pathology smaller specialties.